PredatH0r/extraQL/readme.md

 Changelog
 =========

+Version 1.13
+---
+- improved handling of Steam vs. Standalone Launcher in UI
+- added option to manually configure QL's steam base directory
+- no longer showing floating title bar on desktop when using "Show in System Tray"

 Version 1.12
 ---
 - fixed: no longer trying to log in with empty username/password when starting standalone QL Launcher